MMarzCodeFellows/reading-notes/README.md

 To stay in a growth mindset I must stay focused, give myself grace, and push foward daily to stay on top of the new materials I learn.

--[x] Ask yourself what is your growth mindse
+-[x] Ask yourself what is your growth mindset

 -[ ] Follow up periodically on your goals for growth mindset